 If you’re feeling a bit ‘meh’, drink more water than usual.
 Fatigue is one of the first signs of dehydration, so upping your H20 intake won’t do any harm (quite the opposite).

 Yes, it might mean you need to get up to go to the bathroom more frequently, but regular movement will also help you feel more energised.
 Win, win.

 4. Don’t skip breakfast

 When I hit snooze, I often find myself feeling frazzled and skipping the most important meal of the day to run out the door.
-If you don’t have time, grab a banana to keep you going on your commute, then have something more substantial at your desk (porridge is a good one for these in-between months).
+If you don’t have time, grab a banana to keep you going on your commute, then have something more substantial at your desk (porridge is always a good one).

 Your body will pay it back throughout the day with increased energy levels and less cravings.

 Turn up to your fave tune while you commute to work.
 Music triggers the release of endorphins (the happy hormone) which have an overall positive affect on the body.